ericwebsite/ericwebsite.github.io/Diary/index.md

 Go to [home.](../index.md)

+##Spencer

+Spencer is a new person.
+Today, I am going to introduce him to you.
+Spencer ward is 26 years old and likes to ride his bike, read, cook food, and go camping.
+Spencer's mom and dad live in seattle and his sister lives in New York.
+Spencer's dad is an Oncologist and his sister is a lawyer.
+I like learning about Spencer.

 ##Zombies

 This summer, I read the book named " _Here's Hank, There's a Zombie in my bathtub._ ".
 Hank is a boy who goes to school.
 Hank lives with his mom, dad, Frankie, and Emily.
 Hank is getting ready for Halloween and watches a scary movie about zombies.
 He had dreams about zombies.
 Hank went to the bathroom and saw a zombie.
 He didn't know it was Frankie dressed up like a zombie.
 At that time, he was shocked.
 At the end of the story, Hank knows that zombies don't really exist.
 I really enjoy the book.